-This guide aims to help PR authors contribute to the
+This guide aims to help anyone who wishes to contribute to the

 Log into your GitHub account.